yoziru/esphome-zehnder-comfoair/docs/m5stack-atoms3.md

 1. Connect the Dupont jumper cables to the Zehnder ventilation unit (see diagram below).
 ![Zehnder CAN connection with jumper cables](./m5stack-atoms3-1.jpg)
 2. Connect the other side of the Dupont jumper cables with Mini CAN unit (see diagram below).
+Make sure you connect the cables correctly.
 ![Mini CAN unit connection with jumper cables](./m5stack-atoms3-2.jpg)
 1. Connect the Mini CAN unit with the M5Stack Atoms3 Lite board using the 4-pin grove cable.